jasminequach/jasminequach.github.io/projects/complex.md

 labels:
   - C++
   - Program Structure
-summary: "A class that represents complex numbers and supports mathematical operations using operator overloading."
+summary: "A class that represents complex numbers and supports arithmetic operations using operator overloading."
 ---

 <div style="text-align: center;">
   <img class="img-fluid" src="../projects/images/complex-num.png">
 </div>

+This Complex class was a three-part solo project I completed in ICS 212, Fall 2024 using using [UH Unix](https://www2.hawaii.edu/~rnarayan/ics212/main_sub/uhunix.html).
+It takes user input for two complex numbers and performs arithmetic operations such as addition, subtraction, multiplication, and division, as well as equality and inequality checks.
+By implementing the Complex class, I gained the opportunity to strengthen my understanding of C++ syntax and object-oriented programming.

+I encountered several key concepts in C++ during the implementation of the Complex class, most notably operator overloading and input/output streams that interact with the user.

+As the programmer of the project, I was responsible for defining the Complex class and its member functions, ensuring that it could handle complex number computations.
+Here is a sample of the operations the Complex class supports:

 <hr>